1. Home

 12. Check Out Our Image Gallery - Our Images section provides a collection of images, graphics, and memes by EpicureanFriends forum members.
 A special selection of our Featured Images is here.

-13. Check Out Our Self-Study Courses - Currently we have a Quiz Section.
-In the future we hope to offer you organized programs in the form of an Epicurean Week and an Epicurean Seven Week Program.
+13. Check Out Our Quiz Section - Currently we have a Quiz Section to test your knowledge of basic aspects of Epicurean philosophy.
+In the future we hope to offer you organized Epicurean Week and Epicurean Seven Week Programs.

 14. Prepare Your Own Personal Outline of Epicurean Philosophy - As suggested by Epicurus to Herodotus, and as in the example Thomas Jefferson left to us in his personal writings, one of the best ways to internalize Epicurean Philosophy is to write it out in outline forum.
 See our resources here for sample outlines that help you navigate this site, and work with others who have posted for us their own outlines here.

-15. Participate in Our Forum By Registering An Account - We welcome all who are sincerely interested in the study of Epicurus and who wish to collaborate with the EpicureanFriends community.
-After registering for an account you will be given “Introductory Member” basic level access, which allows you to post in basic forums, use our self-study Quiz section, and attend our First Monday Meet-and-Greet Zoom meeting.
+15. Participate in Our Forum By Registering An Account - The activities listed above are open to anyone, without an account.
+For those who are sincerely interested in the study of Epicurus and who wish to collaborate with the EpicureanFriends community, we welcome you to register an account.
+Upon registration you will be given “Introductory Member” basic level access, which allows you to post in basic forums, use our self-study Quiz section, and attend our First Monday Meet-and-Greet Zoom meeting.
 Before you register, please be sure to read our foundational documents.
 These include our Community Standards, our Not Neo-Epicurean, But Epicurean statement, and our Key Posting Policy statement.
-If you too are interested in pursuing Classical Epicurean Philosophy, your next step is to register for an account!
+If you too find yourself interested in pursuing Classical Epicurean Philosophy, your next step is to register!
 To Create An Account Click Here.

-16. Start Attending Our Zoom Meetings- Those who register an account and establish a pattern of productive participation will be invited to our First Monday Meet And Greet meeting, which we conduct on the first Monday of each month.
+16. Attend Our Zoom Meetings- Those who register an account and establish a pattern of productive participation will be invited to our First Monday Meet And Greet meeting, which we conduct on the first Monday of each month.
 Those who continue thereafter to participate productively will eventually be invited to become “Established Members,” and to join our Wednesday night Zoom study groups and our monthly Twentieth Meeting, and participate in sections of our discussion forum which are limited to Established Members.
+To find our how we conduct our Zoom meetings and what to expect, click here.

 18. A Final Word: Never allow yourself to get so "deep in the weeds" that you lose sight of the fundamental Epicurean truths that there are no supernatural gods and that there is no life after death.
 Many of the doctrines and sayings of Epicurus are very deep, and the fragmentary nature of some of the texts sometimes leaves us uncertain the details that Epicurus taught.
 Whenever you find yourself frustrated that you don't know everything that Epicurus had to say, recall to mind Epicurus' advice to Herodotus: "For we have frequent need of the general view, but not so often of the detailed exposition.
 Indeed it is necessary to go back on the main principles, and constantly to fix in one’s memory enough to give one the most essential comprehension of the truth.
 And in fact the accurate knowledge of details will be fully discovered if the general principles in the various departments are thoroughly grasped and borne in mind; for even in the case of one fully initiated the most essential feature in all accurate knowledge is the capacity to make a rapid use of observation and mental apprehension, and this can be done if everything is summed up in elementary principles and formulae.
 For it is not possible for anyone to abbreviate the complete course through the whole system, if he cannot embrace in his own mind by means of short formulae all that might be set out with accuracy in detail."
 In other words, you don't always need the details, but you do need an understanding of the big picture, and you can always return to those by going back to our Classical Epicurean Philosophy and our Foundations of Epicurean Philosophy pages!